Aircraft & UAVs

 Dassault Rafale

-The Dassault Rafale is a French twin-engine multirole fighter built for air defense, reconnaissance, close air support, and deep strike missions.
-Indian Air Force Rafales were directly reported in the 2025 India-Pakistan Conflict as stand-off strike aircraft during Operation Sindoor, using French-origin precision munitions while wider aircraft-loss claims remained contested.
+The Dassault Rafale is a French twin-engine multirole fighter built around air defense, reconnaissance, close air support, and deep-strike missions with a common airframe for air force and naval variants.
+Its documented combat use spans French operations in Afghanistan, Libya, Mali, and the anti-Islamic State air campaign, while Indian Air Force Rafales were reported in the 2025 India-Pakistan Conflict as stand-off strike aircraft using SCALP and HAMMER munitions during Operation Sindoor.

 India